asdf-community/asdf-nim/README.md

 nodejs 15.5.0
 ```

-The `.tool-versions` will be installed simply by running `asdf install`.
+The versions in `.tool-versions` will be installed simply by running `asdf install`.
+You can create a `.tool-versions` for your project with `asdf local nim <nim-version>`.

 For additional plugin usage see the [asdf documentation](https://asdf-vm.com/#/core-manage-asdf).